Dog turning on stove likely caused home fire, investigators say - NewsBreak

 Firefighters responded around 9 a.m. to a report of a structure fire.
 TFD said when they got there, they found smoke coming out of an apartment building.

 Firefighters contained the fire and could not find any people inside.
-However, they did find and rescue two dogs in the home and treated one with oxygen.Local car theft victim spots his own truck passing by in Indy
+However, they did find and rescue two dogs in the home and treated one with oxygen.Police looking for driver involved in hit-and-run in Topeka

 Ruling the cause of the fire as accidental, TFD said it was “more likely than not associated with a dog turning a stove burner on.”
 Of the $1,000 in damage caused, TFD said $500 was in structural damage and $500 was in the loss of home contents.